 \label{sec:assessment:mutation}

-Having identified the leading role of the mutation operator, the next sensitivity analysis focused on it.
-The 10 different implementations (see section \ref{sec:gas}\ref{sec:gas:operators}\ref{sec:gas:mutation}) were tested, with different options (Fig. \ref{fig:operator_mutation_score}), bringing the number of variations up to 109.
-Some optimizations without any mutation were also performed as a reference.
-Along with variants of the other operators \citep[see][for the details]{Horton2012a}, this resulted in 660 combinations (so 6~600 optimizations).
+Having identified the leading role of the mutation operator, the following sensitivity analysis focuses on it.
+The 10 different implementations (see Section \ref{sec:gas}\ref{sec:gas:operators}\ref{sec:gas:mutation}) were tested with different options (Fig. \ref{fig:operator_mutation_score}), bringing the number of variations to 109.
+Some optimizations with no mutation were also performed as a reference.
+Along with variants of the other operators \citep[see][for details]{Horton2012a}, this resulted in 660 combinations (and so 6600 optimizations).

-Figure \ref{fig:operator_mutation_score} show the results of this analysis and illustrates the important role of mutation on the optimization performance.
-Configurations without mutation (last box on Fig. \ref{fig:operator_mutation_score}) were inferior to most mutation operators, and the magnitude of this operator influence was significantly higher than those of the other options.
-The details of the analysis \citep[see][]{Horton2012a} showed that the other reproduction operators seem of secondary importance.
-This observation is in line with the conclusions made by several other authors (see section \ref{sec:gas}\ref{sec:gas:operators}\ref{sec:gas:mutation}).
+Figure \ref{fig:operator_mutation_score} presents the results of this analysis, and illustrates the important role of mutation on the optimization performance.
+Configurations without mutation (the last box in Fig. \ref{fig:operator_mutation_score}) achieved an inferior performance compared to most mutation operators, and the magnitude of this operator influence was significantly higher than those of the other options.
+The details of the analysis \citep[see][]{Horton2012a} indicate that the other reproduction operators seem to be of secondary importance.
+This observation is in line with the conclusions reached by several other authors (see Section \ref{sec:gas}\ref{sec:gas:operators}\ref{sec:gas:mutation}).

-The mutation operators based on variable normal or variable uniform laws worked very poorly here and were difficult to configure.
-Many operators presented more or less the same performance scores and required a variable amount of assessments.
-The convergence analysis \citep[see][]{Horton2012a} allowed to highlight three best operators: non-uniform mutation, chromosome of adaptive search radius, and multi-scale mutation.
-Thus, different optimizations (an additional 4~950) were further performed using variants of these three operators (Fig. \ref{fig:operator_mutation_score_atmlevel}-\ref{fig:operator_mutation_score_r4}).
+The mutation operators based on variable normal or variable uniform laws performed particularly poorly here, and were difficult to configure.
+Many operators presented more or less similar performance scores, and required a variable amount of assessments.
+The convergence analysis \citep[see][]{Horton2012a} highlighted the three best operators: non-uniform mutation, chromosome of adaptive search radius, and multi-scale mutation.
+Thus, further optimizations (an additional 4950) were performed, using variants of these three operators (Fig. \ref{fig:operator_mutation_score_atmlevel}-\ref{fig:operator_mutation_score_r4}).

-The first analysis was the optimization of the precipitation prediction over a subcatchment (Binn-Simplon region) in the Swiss Alps (Fig. \ref{fig:operator_mutation_score_atmlevel}).
-The optimizer could also choose the two pressure levels of the atmospheric circulation analogy (method with a single level of analogy).
-The resulting CRPSS performance score (section \ref{sec:am}) was obviously superior to the one obtained by the sequential calibration (bottom line on Fig. \ref{fig:operator_mutation_score_atmlevel}).
-For most options, it was also slightly better than the results from the optimization without selection of the pressure levels (dashed line).
-A clear breakthrough of the performances was not expected, as the former selection of pressure levels results from intensive comparative work \citep{Bontron2004}.
-This application however demonstrates that, when correctly configured, GAs can automatically and successfully choose the pressure levels.
-However, the automatic selection of the pressure levels significantly increased the difficulty for GAs to converge to a unique solution, ideally the global optimum.
-A likely explanation is that the pressure levels were considered as categorical values within the optimization (sampled with a uniform law), and thus the approaches relying on distance in the parameters space, such as the search radius, could not fully exploit the properties that made them efficient.
-However, even though the results showed a certain variability, most of them presented very good performance scores, despite different selection of AM parameters.
+The first analysis was the optimization of the precipitation prediction over a subcatchment (the Binn-Simplon region) in the Swiss Alps (Fig. \ref{fig:operator_mutation_score_atmlevel}).
+The optimizer also chose the two pressure levels of the atmospheric circulation analogy (this method has a single level of analogy).
+The resulting CRPSS performance score (see Section \ref{sec:am}) was obviously superior to that obtained using the sequential calibration (bottom line in Fig. \ref{fig:operator_mutation_score_atmlevel}).
+For most options, it also achieved slightly better results than the optimization without the selection of the pressure levels (dashed line).
+A clear breakthrough in the performance was not expected, as the former selection of pressure levels is the result of intensive comparative work \citep{Bontron2004}.
+However, this application demonstrates that when correctly configured, GAs can automatically and successfully choose the pressure levels.
+However, the automatic selection of the pressure levels significantly increased the difficulty for the GAs to converge to a unique solution, ideally the global optimum.
+A likely explanation for this is that the pressure levels were considered as categorical values within the optimization (sampled with a uniform law), and thus the approaches relying on a distance in the parameters space, such as the search radius, could not fully exploit the properties that made them efficient.
+However, even though the results exhibit a certain variability, most of them present very good performance scores, despite different selections of the AM parameters.

-The same experiment was performed for another region (Swiss Chablais, see Fig. \ref{fig:map}), which is sensitive to other meteorological influences (Fig. \ref{fig:operator_mutation_score_rhoneamont}), in order to assess eventual dependencies of the operators with the predictand.
-Even though differences can be observed with Fig. \ref{fig:operator_mutation_score_atmlevel}, it is globally the same options that perform better.
+The same experiment was performed for another region (Swiss Chablais, see Fig. \ref{fig:map}), which is sensitive to other meteorological influences (Fig. \ref{fig:operator_mutation_score_rhoneamont}), in order to assess the eventual dependencies of the operators with the predictand.
+Even though differences can be observed with Fig. \ref{fig:operator_mutation_score_atmlevel}, the same options perform better globally.